 Both rising juniors, Giulia and Nako each spent time discovering the elements involved in small-scale vegetable production.
 Eager learners and dedicated workers, they brought energy and enthusiasm with them each day.

-Nako is a native of Japan and studies Anthropology at Connecticut College in New London.
+Nako is a native of Japan and studied Anthropology at Connecticut College in New London.
 She is also a scholar in the school's Goodwin-Niering Center for the Environment.
 Prior to her stopover at Cloverleigh Farm, she spent one month volunteering at a biodynamic vineyard in France.
-Inspired by her time spent in the field, Nako wrote a piece for Spoon University about small-scale farming.